rjrmt/flhs-help/ROSTER_MANAGEMENT.md

 ## 🎯 Overview

-The FLHS Hub now includes a comprehensive student roster management system that allows you to import, manage, and maintain student data efficiently.
-This system supports multiple implementation methods to fit your school's needs.
+The Educational Management Hub includes a comprehensive student roster management system that allows you to import, manage, and maintain student data efficiently.
+This system supports multiple implementation methods to fit your institution's needs.

 ## 🚀 Quick Start